 1. Stop all Facebook activity immediately.
 (As an option, there’s an approved post you can use explaining why the page is quiet.)

 2. Turn off the ability for users/fans to post on your Facebook page.

 Is there anything else I can do on social media?
-We recommend you get in touch with your business center’s regional marketing consultant, and they can help you maximize LinkedIn.
+We recommend you get in touch with your business center’s regional marketing strategist, and they can help you maximize LinkedIn.